open-neuromorphic/open-neuromorphic.github.io/content/supporters/_index.md

 {{< details summary="How to Link to Us" >}}

 You can support our community by linking back to us.
-Here are a few examples you can use in your `README.md` or project website.
+Here are examples you can use in your `README.md` or project website.

 ### Text Link